nixworks/public/news/2011/10/30/index.md

 ##### United States
 ### [A United States drone attack kills six militants in Pakistan's North Waziristan region. ](/news/2011/10/30/a-united-states-drone-attack-kills-six-militants-in-pakistan-s-north-waziristan-region.md)
-_Context: North Waziristan, Pakistan, United States, drones launch_
+_Context: drones launch, United States, North Waziristan, Pakistan_

 ##### Libyan Prime Minister
 ### [The interim Prime Minister of Libya Mahmoud Jibril confirms the presence of chemical weapons in Libya under the Gaddafi regime and announces that weapons inspectors would be visiting the country to help get rid of them. ](/news/2011/10/30/the-interim-prime-minister-of-libya-mahmoud-jibril-confirms-the-presence-of-chemical-weapons-in-libya-under-the-gaddafi-regime-and-announces.md)
-_Context: Libyan Prime Minister, Muammar Gaddafi, chemical weapons, Mahmoud Jibril, Libya_
+_Context: Mahmoud Jibril, Libyan Prime Minister, Libya, Muammar Gaddafi, chemical weapons_

 ##### Fair Work Australia
 ### [Fair Work Australia orders the Australian airline Qantas and its unions to reach an agreement within 21 days meaning that services will resume on Monday. ](/news/2011/10/30/fair-work-australia-orders-the-australian-airline-qantas-and-its-unions-to-reach-an-agreement-within-21-days-meaning-that-services-will-resu.md)